-The VQE Server channel lineup is stored locally on the Cisco CDE110 appliance.
-If VQE-S is restarted, the channel lineup is read from the local repository.
-The VQE-S counters for statistics that VQE-S AMT displays are reset to zero when VQE-S is restarted.
+The VQE-S channel lineup is stored locally on the Cisco CDE appliance.
+If the VQE-S is restarted, the channel lineup is read from the local repository.
+The VQE-S counters for statistics that the VQE-S AMT displays are reset to zero when the VQE-S is restarted.

-VQE-S AMT is a web application that uses the application server and web server that are pre-installed on the Cisco CDE110 where VQE-S runs.
-VQE-S AMT has an XML-RPC client that communicates with multiple internal applications, such as VQE-S processes, to send and receive application management data.
+The VQE-S AMT is a web application that uses the application server and web server that are preinstalled on the Cisco CDE where the VQE-S runs.
+The VQE-S AMT has an XML-RPC client that communicates with multiple internal applications, such as VQE-S processes, to send and receive application management data.